nodejs/node/deps/uv/docs/src/stream.rst

         `nread` might be 0, which does *not* indicate an error or EOF.
 This is equivalent to ``EAGAIN`` or ``EWOULDBLOCK`` under ``read(2)``.

-    The callee is responsible for stopping closing the stream when an error happens by calling :c:func:`uv_read_stop` or :c:func:`uv_close`.
+    The callee is responsible for stopping/closing the stream when an error happens by calling :c:func:`uv_read_stop` or :c:func:`uv_close`.
 Trying to read from the stream again is undefined.